ChipsandCheese/CnC_GUI/README.md

+# CnC_GUI

-# CnC_GUI: A GUI for the Chips and Cheese benchmark tools
+CnC_GUI is a graphical interface for running Chips and Cheese benchmark tools. **This is prerelease software, and as such is highly unstable.**

-# Currently in development.
-Highly unstable.

-# For downloads please see Releases!
+## License

+CnC_GUI is available under the terms of the Apache-2.0 license.

+## Authors

+Copyright © 2022 Chips and Cheese